MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 In this task, you will create a staging deployment slot.

-1. On the blade of the newly deployed web app, click the **URL** link to display the default web page in a new browser tab.
+1. On the blade of the newly deployed web app, click the **Default domain** link to display the default web page in a new browser tab.

 1. Close the new browser tab and, back in the Azure portal, in the **Deployment** section of the web app blade, click **Deployment slots**.